developingAlex/react-bootstrap-components/README.md

 ## Challenges

 1. Add components for Alert
+2. Add components for Progress
-2. Add components for Card
+3. Add components for Card
-3. Add components for Forms and Fields
+4. Add components for Forms and Fields

 ## Info